Atvar2/plotHicGenome/README.md

 ----------------------------------------------------------------------------

-Python package and command line interface for displaying Hic signals of assembly genome was tested with python2.7 on linux.
+Python package and command line interface for displaying Hic signals of assembly genome was tested with python 2.7 on linux.
 You can install it using pip or through source codes.

 * Dependent pakage<br/>
 matplotlib-2.2.3<br/>